 In a world where doing something different and staying one step ahead is the objective of many, the potential of traditional aesthetics are sometimes forgotten.
-Classic country characteristics work beautifully in contemporary settings and are used by some of the finest interior designers to create modern country interiors.
-Timeless with a contemporary twist, this look draws on the best elements of country design – think distressed timbers, light hues, patterned linens – and offsets them against a modern backdrop.
+Classic country interiors work beautifully in contemporary settings and are used by some of the finest interior designers to create modern country interiors.
+Timeless with a contemporary twist, this look draws on the best elements of country interior design – think distressed timbers, light hues, patterned linens – and offsets them against a modern backdrop.

 For the kitchen, the interior designer taps into a modern country aesthetic by using reclaimed timber that has been finished with milk paint.
 “A very painstaking process,” says Michael, “but worth it in the end.
 The results provide a lustrous finish.”
 Clean grey limestone flooring, handmade wall tiles and shiplap boards, which are fastened with steel square-cut nails then brushed with a high-gloss lacquered paint, elevate the contemporary country vibe.

 Aside from grey limestone, Michael lists honed Carrara marble, raw plaster walls and natural waxed finishes on timber treated with lime as his go-to materials for a modern country look.
 “In essence ‘natural surfaces’ are the underlying answer when creating an atmospheric modern country environment,” Michael advises.
 “The key to making it successful is in making sure the architectural design and decoration looks and feels strong, ” advises Michael.
 “Whether modern or traditional, I always tell my clients that I want the finished result to be believable.”